vineet-singraul/vineet-singraul/README.md

 ### 🚀 GitHub Activity

 - 🌟 Starred repositories: A collection of interesting projects and tools that I find useful.
-- 🔔 Currently contributing to open-source projects and learning new technologies!
+- 🔔 Currently contributing to open-source projects and learning new technologies.

 ---